Quick answer

 Booking and next steps

 Every trap-tox appointment starts with a complimentary consultation where we palpate the trapezius, assess muscle mass, ask about tension and headache history, and discuss what you're hoping to change aesthetically.
 You leave with a written plan including dose, cost, and schedule.
-No treatment on consultation day — that's a separate visit.
+No treatment on consultation day — that's a separate visit, which lets you think about the plan rather than feeling pushed.

-Start with a complimentary consultation at West Hartford or Rocky Hill.
-Full details on all our neurotoxin services on the Bravo MedSpa Botox in Connecticut.
+Start with a complimentary consultation at either location.
+Full details on all our neurotoxin services on the Bravo MedSpa Botox page, and if you're also considering facial Botox alongside trap-tox, our baby Botox article covers the preventative facial protocol.

 About the author